EpicCash/documentation/docs/wallet/owner.md

 <hr />

 ### `proof_address_from_onion_v3`
-Helper function to convert an Onion v3 address to a payment proof address (essentially exctacting and verifying the public key)
+Helper function to convert an Onion v3 address to a payment proof address (essentially extracting and verifying the public key).

 === "Request"
     ```JSON